-In addition to the DDCs, these models feature one or two complete beamforming subsystems.
+In addition to the DDCs, the 71761 features a complete beamforming subsystem.
 Each DDC core contains programmable I & Q phase and gain adjustments followed by a power meter that continuously measures the individual average power output.
 The time constant of the averaging interval for each meter is programmable up to 8K samples.
 The power meters present average power measurements for each DDC core output in easy-to-read registers.